 Mike has worked in many facets of the film and TV industry.
-He responded to a post from Ingrid in May 2023 - seeking an editor for a new project.
-They were sure they had never previously met, but soon discovered they shared a scene (as actors) on DEGRASSI: THE NEXT GENERATION.
+He responded to an online post from Ingrid in May 2023 - seeking an editor for a new project.
+They discovered they shared a scene (as actors) on DEGRASSI: THE NEXT GENERATION.
 In addition to editing, Mike is a musician and composer.
 Current passions include, folklore and meditation.